Faeryn/Outward_DualQuickSlots/README.md

 - Possibly better UI
 - Better icon
 - Controller support (it might work as it is, untested)
+- Darken the off-hand item icon when the item is not in the inventory (similar to quick slots)

 ## What to do when the mod doesn't work as intended?
 There is a slight chance that the mod may break (and break your game) in various exciting ways.